 Question: I’ve been having some major quality and responsiveness issues with my current product manufacturer and I’m considering moving my business away to a new manufacturer.
 Before I do, I want to make sure I’m thinking through the right way to handle my existing situation and also what I need to be thinking about in my search for a replacement so that I don’t run into the same issues.
 Would love some perspective!

-I’m sorry to hear you’re experiencing challenges with your current manufacture.
+I’m sorry to hear you’re experiencing challenges with your current manufacturer.
 I’ve experienced a similar situation in my past.
 Quality is the backbone of every successful product, so it’s important that you prioritize a plan to get this issue resolved swiftly.
 Here are a few tips, based on my experience, to help you navigate this situation:

 1. Understand the Root Cause